On the Notion of Equal Figures in Euclid: Abstract

 \section{Abstract}

 Euclid uses an undefined notion of ``equal figures'', to which he applies the common notions about equals added to equals or subtracted from equals.
-When (in previous work) we formalized Euclid Book~I for computer proof-checking, we had to add fifteen axioms about undefined relations ``equal triangles'' and ``equal quadrilaterals'' to replace Euclid's use of the common notions.
-In this paper, we offer definitions of ``equal triangles'' and ``equal quadrilaterals'', that Euclid could have given, and prove that they have the required properties.
-This removes the need for adding new axioms.
+This notion does not occur in modern geometrical theories such as those of Hilbert or Tarski.
+Therefore to account for Euclid in modern geometry, one must somehow replace Euclid's ``equal figures'' with a defined notion.
+In this paper we present a new solution to this problem, and moreover we argue that ``Euclid could have done it''.
+That is, it is based on mathematics that was available in Euclid's time, including ideas related to Euclid's Proposition~I.44.
 The proof uses the theory of proportions.
 Hence we also discuss the ``early theory of proportions'', which has a long history.